 Where and how is digitalisation likely to impact upstream oil and gas?
-It's a question we're hearing a lot this week at ADIPEC.
 In our earlier "Laggard or Leader" insight we identified up to US$150bn in annual operating cost savings that could be achieved in the energy and natural resources sectors through digitalisation.
 In our latest research, we take a closer look at the likely impact on the upstream sector.
 We believe there are huge prizes on offer at every stage of the upstream lifecycle.

 Looking beyond the financial benefits of digitalisation, there are opportunities to improve health and safety across the industry by moving workers from the field to the office.
 Businesses stand to benefit from the sharing of data, knowledge, experience and insights as cross-functional teams form.